🦎 General Info

 Provide a large bowl for drinking and soaking

-Change water daily or when dirty (tegus love to defecate in water)
+Change water daily or when dirty (tegus often defecate in water)

 Juveniles: